What is trauma?

 Neglect and Abuse

 The challenge is because this is such an early wound (and consequently such a foundational self-belief) it’s hard to see it.
-People with this belief often unconsciously make unhealthy choices as adults guided by this internalized feeling of being flawed or unworthy, without even realizing it.
+Many times, people with this belief often unconsciously make unhealthy choices as adults, guided by this internalized feeling of being flawed or unworthy, without even realizing it.

-Those who experienced this pattern of abuse and neglect in childhood often relive it in adulthood.
-Our unconscious seeks out the familiar, and if this wound is unaddressed, the likelihood that you’ll find another tumultuous relationship or partner who takes advantage of you is high.
+If you have experienced this pattern of abuse and neglect in childhood, you often relive it in adulthood.
+Your unconscious seeks out the familiar, and if this wound is unaddressed, the likelihood that you’ll find another tumultuous relationship or partner who takes advantage of you is high.

 The good news is, this old (and incorrect!) narrative can be rewritten.
 Therapy is an excellent way to peel back the layers to address this rot in the foundation to help you heal.